 You need to be running the development snapshot of OpenSCAD version 2019.01.10 (or newer).
 See http://www.openscad.org/downloads.html and scroll down to the Development Snapshots section.
 I'm using 64 bit Windows 7, so I chose OpenSCAD-2019.01.10.ci1116-x86-64-Installer.exe I downloaded and ran it.

 Run OpenSCAD from the shortcut.
 It should start.
 Go to "Help/About" It should display OpenSCAD version 2019.01.10 (or later).

 Download the most recent version of TransiDupe-II.scad and put it a newly created directory somewhere.
 Now "File/Open" in OpenSCAD and navigate to where you stored TransiDupe-II.scad.
 When it opens, you must generate the preview image.
 Press either "F5" or click on the icon that is just above the "Console" heading.

 you should see something like.

 The pane at the left is the source code for TransiDupe.scad.
 The pane at the bottom is the console, which shows various messages.
-The panel that shows the edges of some red, white and blue circles is a very blown up version of all the parts that comprise TransiDupe.
+The panel that shows the edges of some yellow shapes is a very blown up version of some of the parts that comprise TransiDupe.
 Use the mouse wheel (or "Ctrl-[" or "Ctrl-]") to zoom in/out.
 Use left mouse button to change the orientation.
 Use right mouse button to pan around.
-When you've zoomed and panned, you should see something like this:

 Questions?
 Write to email@example.com